ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

+   plHostPlayer = lobby.get_host()
-   isHost = lobby.is_player_host(lobby.get_host()) -- Checks whether the player is the host. if isHost then -- If the player is the host.
+   bIsHost = lobby.is_player_host(plHostPlayer) -- Checks whether the player is the host. if bIsHost then -- If the player is the host.
       system.log_info("The player is the host.") end